sharonycc/GCNLA/README.md

 ```
 The first row of parameters are necessary

-*  `-m MODE, --mode MODE`  clarify mode: preprocess,train (pick one or both separated by a comma)
+*  `-m MODE, --mode MODE` Mode: preprocess,train (pick one or both separated by a comma)
 *  `-i INPUTDIRPATH, --inputdirpath` Input directory path where ST dataframe is stored
 *  `-o OUTPUTDIRPATH, --outputdirpath` Output directory path where results will be stored
-*  `-s STUDYNAME, --studyname` clarify study name to act as identifier for outputs
+*  `-s STUDYNAME, --studyname` GCNLA study name to act as identifier for outputs
 *  `-t SPLIT, --split` ratio of test edges [0,1)

 This second row of parameters have defaults set and are not needed.